Microsoft Basic Display Adapter Driver, GPU Not Detected, Code 31 Errors, and Display Resolution Issues

 What was tried: Repeated uninstallations, reboots, Safe Mode attempts, system restore, and repair actions.
 Safe Mode itself failed to load correctly at first, and restore points were lost during disk repair.

-How this played out: The GPU was no longer detected at all.
-The situation escalated to hardware inspection, with no software-level resolution confirmed.
+How this played out: The GPU was no longer detected at all, reflecting a no display adapters in Device Manager state.
+The situation escalated to hardware inspection, with no confirmed software resolution.

-Problem: Dual monitors stopped working and system reverted to basic display mode
+Problem: Microsoft Basic Display Adapter Dual monitors stopped working and system reverted to basic display mode

 What users observed: Long-working dual monitor setups suddenly mirrored the same desktop at low resolution.
 Display settings could not detect multiple displays.
 Adapter properties showed Microsoft Basic Display Adapter, while Device Manager still listed the correct ATI Radeon card.